William Summerlin: Investigation and repercussions

-Memorial Sloan-Kettering President Lewis Thomas said that Summerlin was suffering from a "serious emotional disturbance".
-"He has not been fully responsible for the actions he has taken nor the representations he has made" according to Thomas.
+Memorial Sloan-Kettering President Lewis Thomas said that Summerlin was suffering from a "serious emotional disturbance" and that "he has not been fully responsible for the actions he has taken nor the representations he has made".

-The committee's report also concluded that Summerlin's advisor, Good, was at fault for not fully vetting Summerlin before hiring him, being slow to take claims of sloppy research seriously, and for being overly supportive of successful claims made by Summerlin without collaborating evidence.
+The committee's report also concluded that Summerlin's advisor, Good, was at fault for not fully vetting Summerlin before hiring him, being slow to take claims of sloppy research seriously, and being overly supportive of successful claims made by Summerlin without corroborating evidence.
 Good's response was, "that the affair had made him 'a ‐somewhat wiser and sadder person' who, in the future, would be more skeptical about the purported findings of the many scientists working under him".

-According to Newsday science writer, David Zinman, cancer research funding may be to blame, congress doubled the budget from $233 million in 1971 to $589 million in 1974.
+According to Newsday science writer David Zinman, a desire for cancer research funding may have been to blame, as Congress doubled the budget from $233 million in 1971 to $589 million in 1974.
 This caused fierce competition for the money and an "early release of data on promising experiments in the hope of attracting recognition and more money".
-National Cancer Institute Doctor William Terry says that blaming funding is no excuse for scientific hoaxes, there has always been competition and egos involved.
+National Cancer Institute Doctor William Terry refuted this, saying that a desire for funding as no excuse for scientific hoaxes and that there has always been competition and egos involved.

 Aftermath

 The Memorial Sloan-Kettering Cancer Center committee recommended that Summerlin be fired from his job, but voted to allow him a year of paid medical leave in order for him to receive medical care and rest first.

 The New York Times called this scandal "a medical Watergate that reflected dangerous trends in current efforts to gain scientific acclaim and funds for research.”
-Good was accused of hyping Summerlin's research accomplishments for financial gain of the cancer center.
+Good was accused of supporting Summerlin's unsubstantiated research accomplishments for the financial gain of the cancer center.

 A 1987 Los Angeles Times article called the thirteen-year-old case one of the most "notable example(s) of fraudulent scientific research".

-The phrase "painting the mice" has become synonymous with research fraud.
+The phrase "painting the mice" has since become synonymous with research fraud.